BerkeleyLab/Bedrock/guidelines/rtl_guidelines.md

 have been intentionally left open.
 It is recommended that an inline comment is added to justify why the port is unused.

 #### D.3 - Port and parameter assignment
 All ports and parameters should always be connected by name.
-Unlike unconnected ports, however, it is reasonable to omit un-used parameters.
+Unlike unconnected ports, however, it is reasonable to omit unused parameters.

 E - Misc
 --